ViennaRNA/ernwin/README.md

 Other documentations
 --------------------

-The slightly outdated documentation of the python2 version can be found at http://www.tbi.univie.ac.at/~thiel/ernwin
+Also see the tutorial at
+http://www.tbi.univie.ac.at/~thiel/ernwin